-5.3.4.
+5.3.5.
 Temporary Site closures

-Where Providers experience incidents involving Participants with violent, aggressive or threatening behaviours, they may elect to temporarily close the affected Site until the situation is resolved or until they are satisfied that the threat no longer exists.
+Where Providers experience incidents involving Participants with violent, aggressive or threatening behaviours, they may elect to temporarily close the affected Site until the situation is resolved or until they are satisfied the threat no longer exists.
+Please refer to the Temporary Site Closure requirements on the Provider Portal.